aloy5555/console-stream/README.md

-# GP2040-CE Remote Play Automation for Switch, PS4, and PS5
+# console-stream

-This project provides a **fully automated remote play setup** for Nintendo Switch, PlayStation 4, and PlayStation 5 using a Raspberry Pi Pico running [GP2040-CE](https://gp2040-ce.info/), an HDMI capture card, and open-source streaming tools (Sunshine + Moonlight).
+**console-stream** is a fully automated remote play framework for Nintendo Switch, PlayStation 4, and PlayStation 5 using a Raspberry Pi Pico running [GP2040-CE](https://gp2040-ce.info/), an HDMI capture card, and open-source streaming tools (Sunshine + Moonlight).
-With these scripts, you can stream your console to any device, and send controller input from anywhere back to your console—no special hardware mods required!
+With these scripts, you can stream your console to any device and send controller input from anywhere back to your console—no special hardware mods required!

 ---